Key Takeaways

 • Mistaken Agreements: Written and signed contracts aren't the only ones that are binding.
 Oral agreements over the phone are legally binding, as are email messages.
 Even performing actions indicative of the contract terms can be cited as legally binding agreement.

-If you need help with issues in contract law, you can post your legal need (or post your job) on UpCounsel's marketplace.
+If you need help with issues in contract law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.